 land that neither he nor his fathers knew, and settled there with his wife,

-In the strictest sense of the word circumcision is a sign of obeying the Holy
+baptism is a sign of obeying the Holy

-Therefore, if circumcision was a sign of the Holy Spirit, how much more is
+Spirit, even as Abraham obeyed the voice of God.
+If circumcision was a sign of the Holy Spirit, how much more is

 baptism a sign of the work of the Holy Spirit in our lives?